-SUPERVISOR ON-CALL
+OPERATIONS SUPERINTENDENT OR SUPERVISOR ON-CALL

-Determines the level of the emergency and has complete responsibility and authority for completing restoration in a timely and efficient manner.
-Full responsibility for coordinating restoration efforts of Level 3 outages.
-This position may be relieved by the Manager of Operations.
-Ensures adequate staffing of Operations Center to provide for the following: Communication and device control Data gathering and analysis Limiting personnel in the Operations Center to critical staff only Critical staff for Level 3 outages will include: ✓ Supervisor on-call ✓ Manager of Operations and Manager of Engineering Services (as needed) ✓ Communications (as needed) ✓ IT personnel (as needed) ✓ Division managers and other Cooperative staff (as needed) ✓ Other personnel as requested by the operations superintendent Determines proper course of action for the restoration of affected transmission and distribution systems.
-Determines the priority for restoration, switching and patrolling.
-Secures outside contractor assistance if necessary.
+- Determines the level of the emergency and has complete responsibility and authority for completing restoration in a timely and efficient manner. - Full responsibility for coordinating restoration efforts of Level 3 outages.
+If he is unavailable, the supervisor on-call will fulfill these duties.
+Both of these positions may be relieved by the director of operations and engineering. - Insures adequate staffing of Operations Center to provide for the following: - Communication and device control - Data gathering and analysis - Limiting personnel in the Operations Center to critical staff only - Critical staff for Level 3 outages will include: - ✓ Two system operators - ✓ Operations superintendent or supervisor on-call - ✓ Director of operations and engineering (as needed) - ✓ Manager of communications (as needed) - ✓ IT personnel (as needed) - ✓ Division managers and other Cooperative staff (as needed) - ✓ Other personnel as requested by the operations superintendent - Determines proper course of action for the restoration of affected transmission and distribution systems. - Determines the priority for restoration, switching and patrolling. - Secures outside contractor assistance if necessary. - Determines and executes relief schedules during extended service restoration. - Monitors working time of service and construction personnel so that management can determine appropriate rotation and relief schedules, insuring safety and minimizing fatigue. - Direct strategic pre-placement of heavy equipment, dozers, etc. - Provide periodic updates to manager of communications.

-☐ Determines and executes relief schedules during extended service restoration.
+SYSTEM OPERATOR

-Monitors working time of service and construction personnel so that management can determine appropriate rotation and relief schedules, ensuring safety and minimizing fatigue.
-Direct strategic pre-placement of heavy equipment, dozers, etc. Provide periodic updates to manager of communications.
+- Notifies appropriate personnel in the event of an outage. - Coordinates and directs activities required to restore the transmission and distribution systems during an outage.

-OPERATIONS MANAGER
+- Maintains control of radio traffic insuring communication access for all field personnel. - Insures strict adherence to lockout/tagout procedures. - Insures members on life-support list receive priority status. - Provides central communication and status information updates to the division managers and manager of communications. - Determines extent of service interruptions by member count and by area. - Monitors SCADA, outage management and related information systems, and logs all events during the outage. - Requests support for various information and communication systems as needed.

-Notifies appropriate personnel in the event of an outage.
-Coordinates and directs activities required to restore the transmission and distribution systems during an outage.
-Maintains control of radio traffic insuring communication access for all field personnel.
-Ensures strict adherence to lockout/tagout procedures.
-Ensures members on life-support list receive priority status. $Provides\ central\ communication\ and\ status\ information\ updates\ to\ the\ division\ managers$ and communications personnel.
-Determines extent of service interruptions by member count and by area.
-Monitors SCADA, outage management and related information systems, and logs all events during the outage.
-Requests support for various information and communication systems as needed.
-Coordinate the logistics and execution of the Emergency Operations Plan by maximizing the available crews, equipment, and material.
-Establish a crew rotation plan when restoration of the system is expected to exceed 16 hours.
-Meet (as necessary) with the construction and maintenance superintendents to assist in the development of restoration plans for the following day.
-Ensure outside personnel are guided by qualified Cooperative employees.
-Authorized to use direct access to system operations. $Ware houseman\ shall\ remain\ in\ the\ office\ at\ all\ times\ to\ coordinate\ material\ needs\ directly$ to Texas Electric Cooperative ("TEC").
-All requests for material, reports of oil leaks, etc., shall be reported through this individual.
-Keep appropriate regulatory bodies (municipal governments, Public Utility Commission of Texas ("PUCT"), environmental agencies, etc.) apprised of outage and restoration efforts as per statutory requirement.
-Instruct mechanics to complete or arrange for repairs to fleet vehicles in a timely manner to reduce downtime.
-Coordinate the assignment of duties to other employees to ensure any additional needs of the membership, Cooperative or the employees are addressed.
-Such duties may include:
+LINE SUPERINTENDENTS

-- Field inspection to assess damage. - Guide out-of-town crews to the damaged areas. - Visit members that are on life-support systems if communication system is not working.
+- Coordinate the logistics and execution of the Emergency Operations Plan by maximizing the available crews, equipment, and material. - Establish a crew rotation plan when restoration of the system is expected to exceed 16 hours. - Meet (as necessary) with the operations superintendent to assist in the development of restoration plans for the following day. - Ensure outside personnel are guided by qualified Cooperative employees. - Authorized to use direct access to system operations (806) 983-2814.

-• Transport employees to and from homes or from one crew location to another.
+DIRECTOR OF OPERATIONS & ENGINEERING; ENGINEERING PERSONNEL

-IAGER OF ENGINEERING SERVICES Along with the IT Superintendent, ensures all communication links are functional, and notifies appropriate vendors of potential troubleshooting and repair requirements to two-way radios, SCADA links, etc. Provides support to system operations by analyzing outage data and making recommendations for power restoration.
-Constantly monitors location and activity of all Cooperative and contract personne working on restoration efforts and ensures this information is available to the system operator at all times.
-Inventory damaged lines/equipment and coordinate with supplier to ensure necessary material for repair is available to crews.
-Log location of all damaged or leaking devices requiring environmental cleanup.
-IAGER OF OFFICE SERVICES Maintain function of offices with reduced staff during normal business hours.
-Communicate with key account members.
-Coordinate and schedule member service representatives to take outage calls, and ensure designated lead is always present to serve as liaison between system operations and other member service representatives.
-1BER SERVICE REPRESENTATIVES Provide trained and courteous personnel for answering member outage calls and verifying power restoration to members.
-Assist with the prioritizing of outage calls with regard to special needs or critical loads.
-Provide members with addition information with respect to anticipated outage time and the extent of the damage as supplied by press releases, et al from the manager communication.
+- Ensures all communication links are functional, and notifies appropriate vendors of potential troubleshooting and repair requirements to two-way radios, SCADA links, etc. - Provides support to system operations by analyzing outage data and making recommendations for power restoration. - Constantly monitors location and activity of all Cooperative and contract personnel working on restoration efforts and ensures this information is available to the system operator at all times. - Inventory damaged lines/equipment and coordinate with supplier to ensure necessary material for repair is available to crews. - Log location of all damaged or leaking devices requiring environmental cleanup. - One field engineer shall remain in the office at all times to coordinate material needs directly to Texas Electric Cooperative ("TEC").
+All requests for material, reports of oil leaks, etc., shall be reported through this one engineer. - Keep appropriate regulatory bodies (municipal governments, Public Utility Commission of Texas ("PUCT"), environmental agencies, etc.) apprised of outage and restoration efforts as per statutory requirement.